Chile's Torres del Paine: Hiking Glacier Grey with Bigfoot Patagonia

 I took a disc and popped it in my mouth, and then everyone in the group did the same - even Kaja.
 Needless to say, we made the hike back down with an added spring in our step.
 For me it was an absolute lifesaver, and I'll forever be grateful for John and his carb discs that saved my butt for the hike down.

-on the Rocks!
+On the Rocks!

 We made it back to the BigFoot base just in time to catch the last Lago Grey ferry of the day.
 Without a doubt, it was a day of amazing new experiences with new friends.
 It's hard to beat the experience of seeing a glacier up close, not to mention setting foot on one.
 So it was fitting that I toasted this amazing day in an equally spectacular way - with a traditional Pisco Sour on the rocks, with a big chuck of glacier ice floating in my drink.
 Cheers!

-Torres del Paine Hotels We Recommend
+Torres del Paine Hotels

 Torres del Paine National Park has several hotels within the Park and quite a few that are very accessible to the Park sites.
 If you're here to explore Torres del Paine for a few days or a week, we highly recommend you stay IN Torres del Paine and not in Puerto Natales.
 Puerto Natales is a good overnight jumping off point into the Park, but it's also an hour away.
 Much better to stay in the Park itself.